 A member of the U.S. National Register of Historic Places as well as a National Landmark, the world-famous Rockefeller Center (named for John.
 D. Rockefeller's son) in Midtown Manhattan has been a New York hub since the 1930s.

 This famous neighborhood in lower Manhattan is known for its importance in New York City's artistic and cultural history as well as its shops and boutiques.
 This U.S. National Historic Landmark District is also known for its architecture.

 This building in New York City has served as the global headquarters of the United Nations since 1952.
 The area has extraterritoriality status, meaning it is technically not bound by the laws of New York or even the United States.

 Opening Hours: Mon - Fri 9:00am - 4:30pm, Time are subject to change without notice.
-All visitors must exit the building by 5:30pm, Sat - Sun 10:00am - 4:30pm, Close on: New Year's Day/Good Friday/Memorial Day/Independence Day/Eid al-Fitr/Labour Day/Eid al-Adha/Thanksgiving Day/Christmas Day (observed)
+All visitors must exit the building by 5:30pm, Sat - Sun 10:00am - 4:30pm, Close on: Parliament time, New Year's Day/Good Friday/Memorial Day/Independence Day/Eid al-Fitr/Labour Day/Eid al-Adha/Thanksgiving Day/Christmas Day (observed)

 The Downtown Loop

 Daily 8:00 am - 6:00 pm (Every 20-25 minutes); Tour Length: 2.5+ Hours; Holiday Hours: September 18th 2018 - 8 am to 3 pm only November 22, 2018 ?
 11 am-6 pm; route change due to parade; December 31st, 2018 - 8 am to 3 pm only.
 Departure Location: 777 8th Avenue (between 47th & 48th St.).
 Not available December 25 or January 1.

 Hop On, Hop Off Double Decker Bus transportation